Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

      a.innerField = 2 // Pointer a got its' innerField variable changed
                      //  from 0 to 2, because method was operating on
                      //  the same reference to an instance

+**31. What the difference between local, instance and class variables ?**

+     Local variables exist only in methods that created them, they are stored separately in their respected Thread Stack (for more information, see question about Java Memory Model) and cannot have their reference passed outside of the method scope.
+     That also means that they cannot be assigned any access modifier or made static - because they only exist during enclosing method's execution and those modifiers just do not make sense, since no other outside method can get them anyway.

+     Instance variables are the ones, that are declared in classes and their value can be different from one instance of the class to another, but they always require that class' instance to exist.

+     Class variables are those, that are marked with static keyword in their class' body.
+They can only have one value across all instances of that class (changing it in one place will change it in their class and, therefore, in all instances) and can even be retrieved without that class' instance (if their access modifier allows it).

+**32. What is garbage collector?
+How does it work ?**

+     All objects are allocated on the heap area managed by the JVM.
+As long as an object is being referenced, the JVM considers it alive.
+     Once an object is no longer referenced and therefore is not reachable by the application code, the garbage collector removes it and reclaims the unused memory.

+**33.